A First Timer's Guide To Disneyland Paris

 How Many Days Will You Need To Spend At Disneyland Paris?

-If this is your first visit, we would highly recommend spending 3 whole days at Disneyland Paris.
+If this is your first visit, we would highly recommend spending 3 or 4 whole days at Disneyland Paris.
 The 2 parks can be done in 2 days or even 1 day, but we would recommend a longer trip.

-What To Do?
+What To See & Do?

 There is so much to do in Disneyland Paris, with dozens of rides and attractions, a number of different shows throughout the year, parades, fireworks and lots of shops.
 You can explore the Sleeping Beauty Castle, visit the dragon who lives beneath the castle and even take a balloon ride to see the resort from above.
 Take a look at a full list of attractions on the Disneyland Paris website here.
 We've picked out our top recommendations for you below.